semane12/alx-interview/0x03-log_parsing/README.md

-# Solution to tasks on 0x03.
-Log Parsing
+# Solution for Log Parsing